4ft Fingers: History

 After a couple of false starts including the impact of Covid slowing things down the band road-mapped the route to the new album and subsequent live shows.
 During this period they recorded a 30 second song about the impact of Covid.
 It was recorded in each individuals house, as was the subsequent video which can be found on You tube named 'Can't wait'...
-In this time frame, by a quirk of fate, Dave Humphries left the band to join the UK subs and the former UK subs drummer (one Jamie Oliver, joined, again).
+In this time frame, by a quirk of fate, Dave Humphries left the band to join the U.K. Subs and the former U.K. Subs drummer (one Jamie Oliver, joined, again).

-The band are currently in the process of finalising songs for the next album which is due out in 2023.